Obsidian Entertainment: 2009–2014: Alpha Protocol and licensed properties

 On February 11, 2010, Red Eagle Games and Obsidian announced that they would co-develop one or more games based on The Wheel of Time fantasy novel series by Robert Jordan.
 On April 25, 2014, however, Urquhart told Computer & Video Games that the agreement between the companies had dissolved after Red Eagle had failed to secure the necessary funding.

 At the same time that Alpha Protocol was in development, Obsidian was also working on Fallout: New Vegas.
-Prior to working on New Vegas, they were contacted by Bethesda Softworks about developing a Star Trek game, but the idea never gained traction.
+Prior to working on New Vegas, it was contacted by Bethesda Softworks about developing a Star Trek game, but the idea never gained traction.
 After Bethesda released Fallout 3 and began to shift its own focus back towards its Elder Scrolls series, it approached Obsidian with the idea of having the latter studio develop another game in the Fallout series, as several of Obsidian's founders had worked on the franchise while at Black Isle.
 In developing New Vegas, Obsidian looked at fan requests, which led to New Vegas giving a more prominent role to the in-game factions.
 When the concept was pitched to Bethesda, it was immediately approved.
 The development of New Vegas began soon after the cancellation of Aliens: Crucible, and it was released in October 2010.
 It received generally positive reviews, with some critics saying that the game's quality exceeded that of the critically acclaimed Fallout 3.

 As was the case with The Sith Lords, the development team did not thoroughly assess New Vegas for bugs and glitches before it was released.
 Some players were unable to play the game due to constant crashes.
 These problems were later patched and fixed.
 Obsidian considered New Vegas to be a learning experience; it was the studio's first AAA game, and it taught the studio how to manage quality assurance.
 Between The Sith Lords and New Vegas, Obsidian had built a reputation for creating games with technical problems.
 The team was determined to change this with future titles, and made improvements to their bug-tracking system, These improvements were applied to the studio's next project, Dungeon Siege III, a sequel to the Gas Powered Games-developed Dungeon Siege, published by Square Enix.
 The game received mixed reviews upon release in 2011, but it enjoyed a stable launch.
 Dungeon Siege III was the first game to use Obsidian's own in-house Onyx engine.